Vortitron/energy-sensor-generator/README.md

     2025-05-11 10:00:00 INFO Generating energy sensors
     2025-05-11 10:00:01 INFO Reset daily energy for plug_1
     ```

+### Where the Generated Devices Appear
+- Home Assistant only shows a single "Energy Sensor Generator" device with no entities; this acts as the integration's settings anchor.
+- Every generated energy sensor is instead attached to the *source* device (e.g., your P1IB meters), so open those devices or the global Entities list to see the new sensors.
+- This mirrors Home Assistant helper behaviour and keeps all readings grouped with the hardware they describe.

 ## Example Output
 For a power sensor `sensor.plug_1_power`, the integration creates: